 To be granted a student visa for Europe, applicants must present proof of:

-- Admission to a recognised public or private educational institution
+- Admission to a recognized public or private educational institution

 - Proof of academic qualifications

-- Proof of organised accommodation, for instance, dormitory contract or rent agreement
+- Proof of organized accommodation, for instance, dormitory contract or rent agreement

 - Health insurance